ChuksJoshuaa/ecommerce-native-app/README.md

 <img src="https://res.cloudinary.com/chuksmbanaso/image/upload/v1695815807/Screenshot_1695814976_djd8xy.png" title="Image" alt="image">

 This is a native application built for ecommerce purposes.
-It allows users to browse products, add them to cart, and proceed to checkout.
+It allows users to browse products, add them to cart, and proceed to checkout..

 Features include: